 “Studies have shown that nurturing mothers have babies with more cortisol receptors, which stick to cortisol and dampen the stress response,” Anastasiou says.
 “Negligent moms raised children who became more sensitive to stress in life.”

 He says these these are called “epigenetic changes,” which means that they impact the way that genes are expressed without changing the actual genetic code.
 These

 changes can actually be passed down, which, according to Anastasiou, means that “one individuals' stressful experiences can affect future generations down the road.”
-Denys Bogdanov/Shutterstock
+5 It Can Cause Insomnia Denys Bogdanov/Shutterstock